fajarrizafahlevi/fajarrizafahlevi/README.md

 # Hi, I'm Fajar! 👋

-I'm a fresh graduate who is passionate about programming.
+A chemical engineering fresh graduate who is passionate about programming.

 - 🌱 I’m currently learning typescript, next.js and react native
 - 📫 How to reach me: fajarrizafahlevi@gmail.com